10 Ways to End Feeling “Nobody Understands Me”

 4. You are codependent.

-Are you hoping that if someone else totally understands you, you will then feel better about yourself?
-Or find that in relationships and friendships you change your personality and hobbies to match the other person?
 Codependency is an addiction to seeking approval and validation from others to the point you can lose sight of who you are.
 And if you don’t know who you are, it’s hard for anyone else to know and understand you.
-Read our guide to codependency here.

-Do you speak in a convoluted way where you constantly contradict yourself?
-Or always say the opposite of what you actually mean to say?
 Perhaps you are agreeing to things that actually you don’t really believe, out an urge to be polite and accepted (again, a codependent habit).
 This all results in people having the entirely wrong idea about who you really are.
 No wonder you feel misunderstood!

 1. Learn to communicate more clearly.

 Start to really notice the way that you talk.
 Do you speak really fast?
-Constantly throw questions at others so they barely have time to even ask you about yourself?
+Constantly throw questions at others, so that they barely have time to even ask you about yourself?
 Are you agreeing with things you don’t like, and giving the wrong impression?
-It can even help to record yourself having a conversation and listen to it later.

 2. Change your body language.